-When I was 8, I bought Berlitz Swedish for Travelers and taught myself some phrases to practise on my Swedish-speaking grandparents.
+When I was 8, I bought Berlitz Swedish for Travelers and taught myself some phrases to practice on my Swedish-speaking grandparents.
 I tried to teach myself Spanish from the American TV show Sesame Street.
 And teachers noticed that I was really good at my own language.

 I even enjoyed grammar exercises in school.